 The last fortnight has been intensely productive.
 I and my cofounder launched our startup, Skrife to good reviews, numerous press interviews and an onslaught of inbounds.
-We also hired our first full-time employee (we’ve only had interns before now), and settled into an efficient remote-working schedule.
-At my day job, MEST, we wrapped up our quarterly Guest Lectures weekend and held our flagship annual event, the Africa Tech Summit, in Nigeria for the first time.
+We also hired our first full-time employee (we’ve only had interns before now) and settled into an efficient remote-working schedule.
+At my day job, MEST, we wrapped up our quarterly Guest Lectures weekend and held our annual event, MEST Africa Summit, in Nigeria for the first time.
 We also launched a Christmas crowdfunding campaign, in partnership with SAP Exchange Media, to #EmpowerTech in Africa.

-With these back-to-back activities which I actively represent, I have answered more questions than I can remember in the last two weeks and spent most of my waking hours putting out fires including a recurring panic attack that reminds me that I am not this accomplished woman everyone thinks I am.
+With these back-to-back activities, I have answered more questions than I can remember in the last two weeks and spent most of my waking hours putting out fires including a recurring panic attack that reminds me that I am not this accomplished woman everyone thinks I am.

-These sequential events which look like deliberate career moves to people who see me has led to a lot of congratulatory wishes, back-patting and requests for advice – I end this week by being on a panel tomorrow at the African Women in Tech event in Accra, talking about “What it takes to start a tech company with no prior tech background”.
-I’m truly honored to have been asked to join this panel to share my lessons learned, but I’m also wary about this pedestal I’m beginning to sense people put me on.
+These sequential events which look like deliberate career moves have led to a lot of congratulatory wishes, back-patting, and requests for advice – I end this week by being on a panel tomorrow at the African Women in Tech event in Accra, talking about “What it takes to start a tech company with no prior tech background.”
+I’m honored to be on this panel, but I’m also wary about this pedestal I’m beginning to sense people put me on.

 And that’s why I’m writing this post, I need to officially redirect all incoming praise.

-I want to let you all know that I am not the captain of this ship and that I don’t know what I am doing.
+I want to let you all know that I am not the captain of this ship and that I do not know what I am doing.

 I am not the result of a grand plan that has been methodically crafted and is now being set in motion.
-I am not this savvy business woman who has planned her life to unfurl in such a precise manner.
+I am not this savvy businesswoman who has planned her life to unfold in such a precise manner.

 I am simply a fortunate creation of God who is guided by His mighty kind hand, and who is stumbling through the life He predestined for me in the best way that I can – by leaning on Him.